 - Prepare unique, keyword-optimised descriptions for each directory

-- Implement tracking parameters for all directory links
+- Add tracking parameters to all directory links

-- Create calendar for regular content updates and refreshes
+- Create a calendar for regular content updates

 - Document ROI from each directory to guide future investments